Noncommutative Wilczynski Invariants, and Modular Differential Equations: Reparametrization and noncommutative Wilczy nski covariants

 In the differential-operator language, ``primary of weight $3$'' means exactly:

 or equivalently (infinitesimally)

 This is precisely what our construction achieves: by definition

-and Theorem~\ref{thm:W34-reparam} proves \eqref{eq:W3-primary-transform}.
+and the formula gives the primary transformation law for $W_3$.
 The point is that $I_3$ by itself does \emph{not} transform as a primary field; the correction term $-\frac{3}{2}\Delta_{a_1}(I_2)$ removes the inhomogeneous part coming from the jet of~$\lambda$.
 This is the same phenomenon that, in conformal field theory, forces one to pass from a naive cubic expression to its quasi-primary correction.

 \begin{remark}[Mode form of the primary condition] Let $T(z)$ and $W(z)$ be the formal fields corresponding to $W_2$ and $W_3$ in a local coordinate, expanded as Laurent series

 Taking $v(z)=-z^{m+1}$ in \eqref{eq:delta-v-W3} and comparing coefficients yields the standard relation